‘I have a confession to make.

 Mr. Fitzwilliam Darcy from Pride and Prejudice by Jane Austen

 Well, there they are!
-My most memorable book boyfriends.
+My most memorable historical BBF list.
+It’s too bad they live in the fiction world.
 I may add on to this list in the future as I encounter more and more beaus every week.
 What did you think?
-Who are your most memorable book boyfriends?
-Let me know in the comments below!
+Who are your most memorable BBFs?
+Reply down in the comments below!
 Don’t forget to check out the ones from my list, I am willing to share!